All Episodes

 And it's an honor for me to have them both in studio with us today.

-Uh David, you've been on many times.
+David, you've been on many times.

-Kristen, you've been on only like remotely, like we'll say your name and you're you're on a trip or whatever, right?
+Like we'll say your name and you're on a trip or whatever, right?

 Waiting in the wings.

-How big a role, and we'll get to the specifics of the book as your father played, and and I must say up front that you dedicate this book to Uncle Rush and to your brother.
+And I must say up front that you dedicate this book to Uncle Rush and to your brother.

-Um how did this grow on you?
+So how did this grow on you?

-Because every parent's dream would be that their kids want to find God in their life, especially with drugs and sex and alcohol and and all the other trappings of the world.
+Because every parent's dream would be that their kids want to find God in their life, especially with drugs and sex and alcohol and all the other trappings of the world.

-My mom would always um pray with us every night, and dad, um, I like to call him the divine truth warrior.
+And dad, I like to call him the divine truth warrior.

 He was always dedicated to helping me and my siblings understand that Jesus is the only way to everlasting life.

-And um actually, before I went to college, Dad um knew that my faith would be challenged by professors, different peers, and so he took me on dad-daughter dates once a week before I went to college, and um would just reiterate how uh important my faith was going to be, how staying in the word of God it's hard in college, especially when they have eggs and kegs uh football parties first thing when you wake up in the morning.
+And so he took me on dad-daughter dates once a week before I went to college and would just reiterate how important my faith was going to be, how staying in the word of God.

-And um, so I had that foundation.
+And so I had that foundation.

-I did have professors who tried to dismantle the Christian faith, but I God had prepared me for that with my dad's tutelage, and so um I had that foundation.
+I did have professors who tried to dismantle the Christian faith, but God had prepared me for that with my dad's tutelage.

-And then really I felt it was because of my parents' prayers over the years that God pursued me.
+And then really, I felt it was because of my parents' prayers over the years that God pursued me.

-I developed a deep relationship with Jesus and I've just been amazed at the ways that he's worked in my life in truly miraculous ways and um to experience that on a personal level is what um I believe that every person on earth needs to experience.
+And to experience that on a personal level is what I believe that every person on earth needs to experience.

-Now you had written David Jesus on trial MAS codes the true Jesus Jesus is risen.
+Now, you had written, David, Jesus on Trial, M.A.S.
+Codes, the true Jesus, Jesus is risen.

 So the word apologetics is not a word I think most people would know.